megancallenbach/videoapp/README.md

 ## Development process

 I chose to build this project in ReactJS because of the ease of use.
-The app is kept simple to ensure I could meet the time limit.
+The app is kept simple.
 The posters are displayed in squares and when a poster is clicked on the movie trailer opens in a modal.
 To remove the modal click anywhere on the screen again.